 - Amanda Ornes, 1938 (1)

-Plantains arrived in Hispaniola (the name of the island currently occupied by the Dominican Republic and the Republic of Haiti) from the Canary Islands in the early 1500s (2), about a decade after the first enslaved Africans were brought to the island by the Spanish.
+Plantains arrived in Hispaniola (the island currently shared by the Dominican Republic and the Republic of Haiti) from the Canary Islands in the early 1500s (2), about a decade after the first enslaved Africans were brought to the island by the Spanish.

-Plantain was by then an already established crop in West Africa.
+Plantain was at the time an already established crop in West Africa.

 There's a cute apocryphal story going around that explains that mangú got its name from the expression "man, good!" (which makes no grammatical sense, anyway) supposedly uttered by American soldiers during the American occupation of the Dominican Republic when they tried mangú.